jgirbau/thermometer/README.md

 </canvas>
 <script src="js/termome.js"></script>

+If you change the size, keep relation 1x4 between width and height.
+But we recommend at least 50x200 px to see all details.

-Is pretty easy, you can use it as model to create your own figures in canvas.
+Is pretty easy, you can use it as a sample to create your own figures in canvas.

 Good luck !
 Jorge Girbau